Norman Bel Geddes

-Norman Bel Geddes (born Norman Melancton Geddes; April 27, 1893 – May 8, 1958) was an American theatrical and industrial designer.
+Norman Bel Geddes (born Norman Melancton Geddes; April 27, 1893 – May 8, 1958) was an American theatrical and industrial designer, described in 2012 by the New York Times as "a brilliant craftsman and draftsman, a master of style, the 20th century’s Leonardo da Vinci."
+As a young designer, Bel Geddes brought an innovative and energized perspective to the Broadway stage and New York’s Metropolitan Opera.
+In the 1930s he became one of the first to hold the title of Industrial Designer.
+His futuristic Streamline designs re-envisioned many of the utilitarian objects of the day from airliners and cruise ships to cocktail shakers and circuses.
+He also conceived and oversaw construction of the Futurama Exhibition at the 1939 New York World's Fair.

 Early life

-Bel Geddes was born Norman Melancton Geddes in Adrian, Michigan and was raised in New Philadelphia, Ohio, the son of Flora Luelle (née Yingling) and Clifton Terry Geddes, a stockbroker.
+Bel Geddes was born Norman Melancton Geddes in Adrian, Michigan, and was raised in New Philadelphia, Ohio, the son of Flora Luelle (née Yingling) and Clifton Terry Geddes, a stockbroker.
 When he married Helen Belle Schneider in 1916, they combined their names to Bel Geddes.
-Their daughters were actress Barbara Bel Geddes and writer Joan Ulanov.
+Their daughters were actress Barbara Bel Geddes and writer Joan Ulanov, wife of Barry Ulanov.